loveencounterflow/intershop-lazy/README.md

 ## Step 1: Write a Value Producer

-The first thing to do when one wants to use lazy evaluation with InterShop Lazy is to provide a function that accepts arguments as required and that returns a `LAZY.jsonb_result` value. `LAZY.jsonb_result` provides one field for happy results and one for sad results that will cause an exception.
+The first thing to do when one wants to use lazy evaluation with InterShop Lazy is to provide a function that accepts arguments as required and that returns a `LAZY.jsonb_result` value.
+The convenience functions `LAZY.happy()` and `LAZY.sad()` make it easy to produce such results; in addition, SQL `null` may be returned as-is to signal cases where consumers should receive a `null` for a given computation.

 Value Producers should be immutable functions that never throw under normal conditions; instead, use `LAZY.sad( 'message' )` to communicate that a given combination of arguments should cause an exception.
 This exception will be stored just like a regular result would and will lead to same exception whenever the same combination of values is requested later.

+One further restriction is that whatever Value Producers return must be expressible with PostGreSQL's `jsonb` data type; more specifically, all return values `R` must be OK to be used in the expression `to_jsonb( R )`.
+In case this requirement cannot be met, there's the possibility to define a casting function that can be used to turn e.g. a serialization or an object structure back into a value of the desired type.

 Of course, using lazy evaluation makes only sense when one is dealing with costly computations, but for the sake of example, let's just produce arithmetic products here (but with a quirk to show off features).
 A